 Do you often feel tired during the day?
 Do you fall asleep in front of the TV only to find that you’re lying awake in bed a few hours later?
 Sleep is vital for good mental and physical health, but studies show that many of us don’t get enough.
-If you’re far too familiar with restful nights for your liking, hopefully this guide could change your life.
+If you’re far too familiar with restful nights for your liking, hopefully this guide to maximise your chances of restful nights could change your life.

 Take a moment to think about your schedule over the last week or so.
 What time have you been going to bed?
 How have you been spending your evenings?
 If you’re out at parties or events one day and tucked up in bed at 8pm the next, you may find that your body clock is out of sync.
 Travelling can make it difficult to get into a routine, but if you can’t use jet lag as an excuse, it’s a good idea to try and establish set patterns that will enable you to set your body clock and ensure you get enough sleep.
 If you’re used to getting into bed at 11pm every night, you should find that you start to feel tired as this hour of the day approaches, and when you get into bed, it should be easier to doze off.
 Of course, there may be some nights when you go to bed earlier or later, but if you can stick to a routine most of the time, you should notice a difference.